zachmccabe/zachmccabe.github.io/_tools/tools.md

 Nix notifications, thx.

-Orgzly on Android.
+Orgzly and Markor on Android.

 Pomodoro technique for screen-based stuff.

 Quick 10 minutes of sitting meditation, and a good hour of walking.
+Every day :)